Have You Been Injured in an Accident?

-Older drivers begin to experience a decrease in some of their mental and physical abilities that may affect their ability to drive.
-In addition, older drivers are more likely to be injured or killed in an accident when compared to younger drivers because aging makes older drivers more susceptible to injury.
+Older drivers begin to experience a decrease in some of their mental and physical abilities.
+This may affect their ability to drive.
+In addition, older drivers are more likely to be injured or killed in an accident when compared to younger drivers.
+This is because aging makes older drivers more susceptible to injury.

 What Can Older Adults Do To Avoid Accidents?

-- Additionally, older drives are less likely to operate a motor vehicle while impaired by alcohol and/or drugs, making them less likely to cause this type of collision than their younger counterparts.
-Only 5 percent of elderly drivers involved in fatal collisions were legally drunk at the time while 25 percent of younger drivers killed in accidents were legally under the influence of drugs or alcohol.
+- Additionally, older drives are less likely to operate a motor vehicle while impaired by alcohol and/or drugs.
+Therefore, they are less likely to cause this type of collision than their younger counterparts.
+Only 5 percent of elderly drivers involved in fatal collisions were legally under the influence.
+Meanwhile, 25 percent of younger drivers killed in accidents were legally under the influence of drugs or alcohol.

-Older drivers should ask their pharmacists to make sure no medications will limit their ability to drive safely and they should also have their eyes checked regularly for changes in vision as well as degenerative diseases.
+Older drivers should ask their pharmacists to make sure no medications will limit their ability to drive safely.
+Further, they should also have their eyes checked regularly for changes in vision as well as degenerative diseases.

 What If An Elderly Driver Caused My Car Accident?

 If an elderly driver causes an accident that results in injuries to you, Illinois law protects you.
 An accident victim can make a claim for damages against the at-fault driver and the driver’s insurance company.
 These claims can encompass medical bills, lost wages, and any other expenses as a result of the accident.